 What is the best part of pork for humba?

 Pork Belly is the best pork cut for humba.
 It has the perfect (often not so) balance of fat and meat.
 Substituting it with leaner parts of the pork might be unwise.
 Humba wouldn't be "humba" without the soft gelatinous pork fat.
 Agree?

 The next best part would probably be pork hock (pata ng baboy) or pork knuckle.
-It’s tougher than the pork belly thus require longer cooking time.
+It's tougher than the pork belly thus requires a longer cooking time.

 Sweet Pork Humba

 Traditional humba recipes use muscovado which is unrefined sugar with high molasses content.
 It is often substituted with brown sugar as it is typically available in many supermarkets and grocery stores.

 Pineapple Juice is the complementary sweetener of this pork humba recipe.
 It is actually my Mama's (a Visayan through and through) secret ingredient that she so willingly shared with me.
 And I love, love, love the sweet and tangy flavor it gives to the dish.